Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/push/push-action.md

 `-s,--skip-sign` - Specify if unlocked wallet keys should be used to sign transaction

-`-j,--json` - print result as json
+`-j,--json` - print result as JSON

 `-d,--dont-broadcast` - don't broadcast transaction to the network (just print to stdout)